 It is strongly recommended that you install four winter tires.
 This is true for every vehicle type.
-Previous generations of winter tires were little more than an all season tire with an aggressive tread design.
-With today’s significant advancement in rubber compounding, we now call them "winter tires," and they provide significant traction benefits in all winter driving conditions.
+Previous generations of winter tires were little more than an all-season tire with an aggressive tread design.
+With today’s significant advancement in rubber compounding, winter tires provide significant traction benefits in all winter driving conditions.
 Installing less than four winter tires may lead to handling and traction imbalances, especially in winter driving conditions.
 The only way to get the safety and superior traction of winter tires is to install a full set of four on your vehicle.

 Do I Need Winter Tires If My Vehicle Has Traction Control?

 Traction control does not actually provide you with more traction.
 Traction control limits your wheel spin to the amount of traction your tires currently provide.
-Your traction control system only works effectively if your tires are able to deliver traction when needed.
+Your traction control system only works effectively if your tires can deliver traction when needed.
 The only way to truly maximize your winter traction is with a full set of winter tires.

 Do ABS Brakes Eliminate The Need For Winter Tires?

-Front wheel drive vehicles do have an advantage when it comes to accelerating, because of the added weight on the front end.
+Vehicles with front-wheel drive have an advantage when it comes to accelerating, because of the added weight on the front end.
 However, this does not help when braking, and it makes steering and cornering more dangerous in winter driving conditions.
-The best way to maximize your front wheel drive’s winter performance is to install four winter tires.
-Rather than losing the performance advantages of your front wheel drive vehicle, you can increase your safety and performance with winter tires.
+The best way to maximize your front-wheel drive’s winter performance is to install four winter tires.
+Rather than losing the performance advantages of front-wheel drive, you can increase your safety and performance with winter tires.

 Do I Need Winter Tires If My Vehicle Is AWD or Four-Wheel Drive?

 All-wheel drive and four-wheel drive vehicles are great assets, and they are very valuable in adverse driving conditions.
-They can assist in acceleration, even in wintry driving.
-Without winter tires, braking and turning, can be just as dangerous for all-wheel drive and four-wheel drive vehicles as it is for a two-wheel drive vehicles.
-All-wheel drive and four-wheel drive vehicles can be very useful, but are even more effective when combined with winter tires.
+They can assist in acceleration, even in winter driving.
+Without winter tires, braking and turning, can be just as dangerous for all-wheel drive and four-wheel drive vehicles as it is for two-wheel drive vehicles.
+All-wheel drive and four-wheel drive vehicles can be very useful but are even more effective when combined with winter tires.